csoroz/CIPs/CIP-1694/README.md

 We hope that the community will strongly consider only voting for and delegating to those who provide something like a DID to make themselves known.
 However, enforcing identity verification is very difficult without some centralized oracle, which we consider to be a step in the wrong direction.

-### Initial Implementation Stage

-This document describes an ambitious change to Cardano governance.
-A two-stage implementation process will allow it to be rolled out more quickly, with some of the more complicated aspects (DReps and constitutional changes) rolled out in a second stage.
-This will also allow time for fuller evaluation of/consultation on incentives and other significant  issues, while establishing the basis for governance in Voltaire.
-Below is a high-level summary of an implementation plan for (very roughly) half of the plan.

-1. Add a subset of (important) governance actions to the transaction body (while deprecating protocol parameter updates and MIR certificates).
-  The following governance actions will be supported initially:
-  * protocol parameters
-  * hard forks
-  * withdrawals from the treasury
-  * Constitutional Committee changes
-2. Add votes to the transaction body, but disallow DRep votes.
-3. The first version of the new `RATIFY` rule will only count Constitutional Committee votes, plus SPO votes for hard forks (similarly to the previously defined, and now obsoleted, `CIP-47`).

-The remainder of this proposal will be implemented in the second stage.

 ### Piggybacking on stake pool stake distribution